RicGobs/RicGobs/README.md

 🚀 Passionate about the evolving world of computer systems and technology.

-💼 Currently focused on Telecommunications, Internet of Things and Cybersecurity.
+💼 Currently focused on Telecommunications, Networking and AI/ML.

 ## Get in Touch